Atragon: ReleaseAtragon was released in Japan on December 22, 1963. It became the 13th highest grossing domestic film of the year, grossing ¥175 million.Atragon became a popular feature on TV and at film festivals. In fact, it was so popular that it was re-released in 1968 as the support feature for Honda's Destroy All Monsters. It was also the 1964 Japanese entry at the Trieste Science Fiction Film Festival.

 American International Pictures afforded the film a successful US theatrical release in 1965, with minimal changes and quality dubbing by Titra Studios, as a double feature with The Time Travelers.
 The new name Atragon, derived from Toho's international title Atoragon, is presumably a contraction of "atomic dragon", a colorful moniker for the titular juggernaut; however, AIP's dubbed dialogue refers to the Goten-go by the name "Atragon".
 This shortening from four to three syllables was the choice of AIP, since several European markets released the film as Atoragon (Italy) and Ataragon (France).
 While Atragon became Toho's first tokusatsu eiga (visual effects film) released on home video in 1982, and though the film is exceptionally popular among western tokusatsu fans, Atragon was not released on home video in the United States until Media-Blasters' DVD in 2005 (although the film was in constant television syndication in the US until the early 1980s).
 Media Blasters had intended to use the original Titra Studios dubbing, but Toho forced the company to use its international version.
 This alternate dubbed version syncs up precisely with the Japanese video, but fans generally consider these international dubs to be inferior.

+Legacy

 Other appearances

 Manda later appeared in the 1968 Godzilla film Destroy All Monsters.
 Manda and the Gotengo, the original and an updated version, were featured in Godzilla: Final Wars.

+The aforementioned absolute zero cannon in the film later uses as the name of Kiryu's main arsenal in Godzilla Against Mechagodzilla.

+Manda also appears in Godzilla Singular Point, as well in end credits alongside King Caesar.